 Reported to be an excellent indoor plant.
-Is thorny, so consider placement carefully.
+Ii is thorny, so consider placement carefully.

-From fresh seed, although germination time is slow around 55 to 193 days.
+From fresh seed, although germination time is slow, anywhere from 50 to 200 days.

 It was first described in 1832 as Citriobatus multiflorus by Allan Cunningham and was transferred to the genus, Pittosporum, by Lindy Cayzer, Michael Crisp and Ian Telford in 2000.

-The large seeds were eaten by Indigenous Australians.
+The seeds were eaten by First Nations Peoples of Australia.